GraemeRMcAllister/ganilla/README.md

-# Root enchancement and GANILLA fron-end
+# Root enchancement and GANILLA front-end

 Repository for root-enhance project and GANILLA front-end, as per LICENSE intruction.
 All copyright is retained by GANILLA.
 Original README is included below